Born: 08 January 1999 (Hemel Hempstead, England)

 The regular number one for Wayne Burnett's side, he made 21 appearances in all competitions at that level, while also serving as one of the older members of our Under-19 UEFA Youth League team.
 He was ever-present in that competition as we made it through the group stage and beat PAOK in the play-off round, before losing to Porto in the last 16, captaining the side in six of our eight games.

 After travelling with the first team squad on a handful of matchdays, he appeared on the bench for the first time in a competitive game when he was named as the substitute goalkeeper for a 1-1 home draw with Watford in the Premier League in October, 2019.
+In December, 2019, after making a handful of further appearances on the first team bench and having earned his first call-ups to the England Under-21 national squad in October and November, he signed a new contract with us until 2022.

 Born and raised in Hemel Hempstead, attending the Cavendish School, Brandon was previously with Chelsea before joining our youth set-up.
 He was part of his school basketball team who were district champions and his father was a professional basketball player.